 To keep deer away from your feeders, the easiest way to go is up!
 Believe it or not, they can reach about seven feet up on their hind legs.

 Don’t believe me?
-Check out the video below from my backyard.
-Unfortunately, my feeders are not high enough and the deer can just get their nose and tongue high enough to get some food!
+Check out the video below.
+Unfortunately, the feeders are not high enough, and the deer can get their nose and tongue high enough to get some food!

 Keeping your feeders eight or more feet from the ground should deter all but the tallest deer.
 Another advantage to placing your bird feeders high is that you’ll have a better view of your feathered visitors!

 Now, implementing this is a bit trickier.
 First, if the feeders are too high for a deer to reach, then they are probably too high for you.

 One idea is to have a long pole near your feeding station, which can be used to take down and put up the feeders.
 Another solution is to develop some sort of pulley system that easily adjusts the heights of the feeders.

 Once you figure out how to maintain your high feeders, the next question you need to answer is:

 Even though they are too high to reach, a deer may just knock over a typical pole that hangs bird feeders!
 Here are a few ideas on how and where to suspend your feeders.

 A. Suspend a wire or line between two high points.

 - This could be some combination of trees, decks, houses, sheds, etc.